QualiSystems/cloudshell-L1-w2w-rome/README.md

 For additional information, see the [L1 Switches](http://help.quali.com/Online%20Help/9.0/Portal/Content/Admn/Cnct-Ctrl-L1-Swch.htm?Highlight=L1%20switch) online help topic.

 ### **Rome L1 Shell**
-Rome shell provides you with the capability to communicate with network topology managed by the Rome switch.
+The Rome L1 shell provides you with the capability to communicate with network topology managed by the Rome switch.

 The shell allows CloudShell users to interact with the device, for example, create and modify route mappings, get device information, and more.

-For more information on the **Rome**, see the official [**Wave-2-Wave**](http://www.wave-2-wave.com) product documentation.
+For more information on the **Rome robotic fibre switches**, see the official [**Wave-2-Wave**](http://www.wave-2-wave.com) product documentation.

 ### Standard version
 The Rome shell is based on the [**Layer 1 Switch Shell Standard**](https://github.com/QualiSystems/shell-L1-template).